Brad Pitt And Johnny Depp Are Both Available Again: Kendall Jenner Calls Them Both ‘Eye Candy’

 Brad Pitt And Angelina Jolie Documentary Reveals Dark Secrets, Filmmaker Insists Stars Estranged A Year Before Public Split

-Johnny Depp’sx-wife has already moved on according to The Sun.
-Amber Heard has been seeing Elon Musk, since the summer of 2016.
-Musk, 45 years old, is not only a billionaire, he’s also a tech genius, and mastermind behind the SpaceX plan to colonize Mars.
+Johnny Depp’s ex-wife has already moved on, according to The Sun.
+Amber Heard has been seeing Elon Musk since the summer of 2016.
+Musk, 45-years-old, is not only a billionaire, he’s also a tech genius, and mastermind behind the SpaceX plan to colonize Mars.

-Brad Pitt’s ex-wife, Angelina Jolie is currently the subject of numerous dating rumors, but there is no proof Angelina is dating anyone.
+Brad Pitt’s ex-wife, Angelina Jolie, is currently the subject of numerous dating rumors, but there is no proof Angelina is dating anyone.

 Brad Pitt and Johnny Depp will probably start dating again too eventually, but neither seems in a hurry to get into another relationship so soon.
 Brad is spending time with his children and going out to parties and events occasionally.

-Brad Pitt and Johnny Depp are single again, and certainly very attractive as Kendall Jenner pointed out.
+Brad Pitt and Johnny Depp are single again and certainly very attractive as Kendall Jenner pointed out.

-[Image by Jason Kempin and Larry Busacca/Getty Images]
+[Featured Image by Jason Kempin and Larry Busacca/Getty Images]